FreeLaborEMU/FreeLabor481ColorSwapperFrontend/README.md

 Other than that, I love to Cook, Garden, Hike/Camp, Computer Game, as well as playing Tabletop games.

 ### [Jacob Eisenstein](https://github.com/jeisenst)
+This will be my second to last semester at Eastern.
+I've been learning programming since high school and hope to go into the industry after graduation.
+I love baseball & gaming.